CaoKha/e2e_encryption/README.md

 Before you begin, ensure you have the following installed on your system:

 1. **Rust**: This project is built with Rust.
 If you don't have Rust installed, you can install it from [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).

 2. **Cargo**: Cargo is Rust's package manager and build tool.
    It comes pre-installed with Rust.

 3. **Make**: This project uses a Makefile to simplify the build process.
    Make sure you have Make installed on your system.

 ## Building the Project

-This project uses a Makefile to manage various build targets.
-Here are the main commands you can use:
+This project uses a Makefile / Justfile to manage various build targets.

 ### Desktop Build